 Events include monthly meetings, several social activities each semester, working groups, and research training workshops.
 SGSA also coordinates the new graduate student mentoring program.

-Research Workshops from 2016-2017: SGSA hosts several student-led research workshops on quantitative and qualitative research techniques.
+Research Workshops: SGSA hosts several student-led research workshops on quantitative and qualitative research techniques.
 These vary by semester and year based on demand and need.

 Working Groups: Student-led, faculty-supported working groups provide support and instruction to students on a number of topics related to research and teaching,